WeaamR/neural-network-experiments/submission/Task07_Optimizers.md

 | AdamW | 104.68 seconds |

 The small time differences may be influenced by the Colab runtime and should not be treated as precise optimizer benchmarks.

-> The current experiment code stores the best validation loss and its epoch, but it does not store the best validation accuracy or its epoch.
-Therefore, those two columns were not included in the results table.

 ---